Wine Producer Spotlight: Delphine Vesselle

 Champagne Jean Vesselle is a family domaine for true connoisseurs, those seeking rarity, distinction, and authenticity far removed from the big houses.
 These are wines of seriousness and structure, rooted in top terroirs and guided by generations of unwavering standards.

-Jean Vesselle represents authority earned the hard way: through consistency, restraint, and fidelity to Bouzy.
+The Vesselle family represents authority earned the hard way… today embodied by Delphine Vesselle, who carries forward the family’s standards in the vineyard, cellar, and wine.
 Her influence endures not as mythology, but as living practice—felt in the vineyards, preserved in the cellar, and articulated clearly in the glass.
 Among Bouzy’s great names, Champagne Jean Vesselle remains one of the most eloquent, uncompromising expressions of Pinot Noir and Grand Cru Champagne.